vkvats/GC-MVSNet/README.md

 ```
 In ``DTU-MATLAB/BaseEvalMain_web.m``, set `dataPath` as path to `SampleSet/MVS Data/`, `plyPath` as directory that stores the reconstructed point clouds and `resultsPath` as directory to store the evaluation results.
 Then run ``DTU-MATLAB/BaseEvalMain_web.m`` in matlab.

-We also upload our final point cloud results to [here](https://drive.google.com/drive/folders/1a3b0tDoPj9y7GMhOSjb5TBRq7ahYjp4f?usp=sharing).
-You can easily download them and evaluate them using the `MATLAB` scripts, the results look like:

 | Evaluation hyperparameter| Acc. (mm) | Comp. (mm) | Overall (mm) |
 |--------------------------|-----------|------------|--------------|